Stats and monitoring for web push notifications

 - Expired: the number of subscriptions that have been deleted because they were expired.
 This usually happens when the users unsubscribe from notifications from the browser preferences.

-- Invalid Subscription: the number of deliveries that failed because the browser push service (e.g. Mozilla autopush for Firefox, FCM for Chrome, Apple Push Notification service for Safari) reported that the subscription does not exist.
+- Invalid Subscription: the number of deliveries that failed because the browser push service (e.g. Mozilla autopush for Firefox, FCM for Chrome, WNS for Edge, Apple Push Notification service for Safari) reported that the subscription does not exist.

 - Unsuccessful: the number of deliveries that failed for other reasons.
 You can contact support if you need more details.